barzanov/tech-challenge/part2/README.md

 ```bash
     cd ./part2/terraform/labda
 ```
-then edit the following file - 'lambda_function.py'.
+Then edit the following file - 'lambda_function.py'.
 Once completed, zip it to archive - 'function.zip' (replacing the old one).

 2 - Re-run terraform apply:
 ```bash
     terraform apply
 ```
-then the function will be re-deployed.
+Then the function will be re-deployed.